-The entire film is mostly improvised, though around the script.
-After rehearsing the script for weeks with his cast, Sidney Lumet took the improvisations that were made while rehearsing and made that the official screenplay.
+The film's dialogue is mostly improvised, while completely honoring the structure of the original screenplay.
+After rehearsing for three weeks with his cast, Sidney Lumet took the improvisations from those rehearsals and made that the official screenplay.

 Another notable improvisation in the film was John Cazale's answer to Al Pacino's question of where in the world he'd like to fly to.
 Pacino's surprised response was absolutely genuine as he had no idea what Cazale was going to say.